 Secure your supply

-PEFC is the world’s largest source of certified, sustainably managed forests, using PEFC-certified material enables you to secure your supply of responsibly sources material.
+PEFC is the world’s largest source of certified, sustainably managed forests: using PEFC-certified material enables you to secure your supply of responsibly sourced material.
 Over 300 million hectares of certified forests (75% of total certified forests) in 45 countries around the world supply nearly 38% of global industrial roundwood production (FAO, 2018).

 Comply with legislation

 As a brand owner or retailer, you are surrounded by numerous legislative and regulatory requirements.
 PEFC-certified products all originate in PEFC-certified forests managed in compliance with national and international legal forest requirements.
 PEFC certification also meets fundamental ILO conventions, protecting the rights of people in the forest and throughout the forest supply chain.

 Furthermore, PEFC Chain of Custody certification is aligned with regulatory requirements such as the European Union Timber Regulation (EUTR), the US Lacey Act and the Australian Illegal Logging Prohibition Regulation.